SeymenNW/SeymenNW/README.md

 <details>
   <summary><strong>Future Projects & Ideas 🧠</strong></summary>
   <ul>
     <li>Dockely.
-A New way to manage your Containers that's being built from a GitHub Repo.</li>
+A New way to manage your Containers.
+Helpful for Images being built from a GitHub Repo.</li>
      <li>More!</li>
   </ul>
 </details>